chrischristakis/ryflect/README.md

 - [x] Email users whenever a time capsule is opened.
     - How do we do this efficiently with bulk... make sure each email is sent asynchronously.
 - [x] Move username validation (if it exists) into verify middleware instead.
+- [ ] Consider revamping JournalIDs and CapsuleIDs, since it may bloat the user document.
+    - Make it open to journal titles too.
 - [ ] Pagination for recents
 - [ ] Change routes to account for encryption